CSI-SCT-SB/MarkItDown/README.md

 - Total contributors accross all repositories.
 - Add our LinkedIn profile with its logo :https://www.linkedin.com/company/csi-sct-sb/?originalSubdomain=in
 - Present [GitHUB handle](https://github.com/CSI-SCT-SB/CSI-SCT-SB) : Use resources from here.
+- You can add images and any other necessory files in respective folders.
 - You can add many more parameters under performance section based on your skills.
 - Last but not the least, Creativity has no limit!